If Election Day Doesn’t Yield a Quick Answer, The Chaos To Come Could Be On a Spectrum

 Every American should be prepared not to know the results of the election on Election Night.
 Or the day after.
 Or the week after that.
 This is nothing to panic about.
 Reporting and counting delays are regular occurrences.
 I landed one of my first bylines in The Washington Post back in 2006 with a piece about all of the House races in that midterm election that remained uncalled days later.
 Often, these delays are the result of an abundance of caution.
 Although errors do occasionally happen, it’s worth remembering that my former bosses at The Associated Press were finalists for a Pulitzer Prize, in part, for their refusal in 2000 to declare a winner in that year’s presidential race.
 During five November election nights in the AP’s newsroom — and hundreds of primary nights in the field — I witnessed over and over that a hunch was never the substitute for a data-driven decision.
 If race calls are delayed, that’s a sign of responsibility.

 Those slow decisions, though, can be compounded if the data that’s coming out of precincts are flawed.
 It’s worth remembering that the United States doesn’t actually have a national election.
-Instead, there are hundreds of elections, each contained within the borders of states, territories and the odd creation that is the District of Columbia.
+Instead, there are hundreds of elections, each contained within the borders of cities, counties, states, territories and the odd creation that is the District of Columbia.
 It’s possible that garbage results can start in one, local precinct, then be fed up to county election offices, loaded into state systems, and advanced as state tallies.
 The temporary contractors hired by news organizations in key precincts can get things wrong.
 Exit polls, similarly, can bring problematic results suggesting the correct numbers are being called into question and misrepresent what voters actually did inside those schools, churches and libraries.
 The clearest example, as my TIME colleague Molly Ball unpacked, is the disconnect between how women voted in 2016 based on exit polls and how they actually voted.

 And of course, we can’t dismiss the possibility that domestic or foreign adversaries might physically hack election results.
 Russia targeted election systems in all 50 states in 2016.
 They got through the door in several states and tried to change data.
 Swing states were of particular interest.
 This cycle, foreign meddling has gotten less attention, but our enemies’ interest hasn’t waned.
 Top intel officials have repeatedly warned about this threat and, on Wednesday, FBI Director Christopher Wray published a video seeking to calm fears of a hijacked election.
 (For the view from Moscow, check out my colleague Simon Schuster’s reporting in the links below.)